aissa-laribi/msbackup/README.md

 msbackup
 ========

-CLI for backing up remote PostgreSQL databases locally or to AWS S3.
+CLI for backing up remote MySQL databases locally or to AWS S3.

 #Usage